 The London Blossom Garden opened in 2021 at Queen Elizabeth Olympic Park as a living tribute to “commemorate the shared experiences of the city from the pandemic of Coronavirus”.
 Other flower circle towns include Nottingham, Newcastle and Plymouth.

 The garden is dotted with 33 flowering trees, each symbolizing the corresponding London city borough, including the City of London.
 There are eight kinds of cherry blossom trees: hawthorns and cherries, plums of cherry and crab apple blossoms, planted in three closely-circle.
-If you visit during the cherry blossom season, you’ll be rewarded with stunningly blooming trees that are vibrant and beautiful.
+If you visit during the spring around mid April, you’ll be rewarded with stunningly blooming trees that are vibrant and beautiful.

 There are not many cherry blossoms outside St Paul’s Cathedral, but the ones there towards the church’s north can make stunning photographs.
 Make sure you frame the photo correctly, and you’ll see the branches in bloom and the iconic dome in the background of the trees.

 8. Kyoto Garden